 You can read about some of these publications, and how they have contributed to a wars historiography, by clicking here – writing about the wars.

 However, the number of Māori historians who have written about the wars is quite limited.
-Perhaps best known amongst Māori writers of the wars is Buddy Mikaere (below, left), a former Director of the Waitangi Tribunal and most accomplished writer.
+Perhaps best known amongst Māori writers of the wars is Buddy Mikaere (below, right), a former Director of the Waitangi Tribunal and most accomplished writer.

 Buddy is possibly best know for his book Te Maiharoa and the Promised Land, published in 1997, thō of course he has done heaps since then.

-Other Māori of note include filmmaker and historian Brad Haami (below, right) and tribal historian Tony Sole.
+Other Māori of note include filmmaker and historian Brad Haami (below, left) and tribal historian Tony Sole.
 Brad is possibly best known for two of his books, Golan Maaka: Māori Doctor, which was a personal memoir, and Love Stories: Mate Tau.
 Tony is well-known for his hugely-detailed tribal history, Ngāti Ruanui.

-Monty Soutar (bottom, left) is also well established as a wars historian.
+Monty Soutar (bottom, right) is also well established as a wars historian.
 Monty is perhaps better known for his work on Māori and the Second World War, but he has written about the 19th century wars featuring his Ngāti Porou people.

 Monty’s PhD thesis focussed on Ropata Wahawaha and his war against Pai Marire adherents who encroached into the East Coast.
 As Monty argues, these were significant campaigns that were essential to the stabilising of the Coast.

 Monty is possibly best known for his book Ngā Tamatoa: The Price of Citizenship.
 C Company 28 (Māori) Battalion 1939-1945 (published 2008).
-This huge book tells the story of Māori soldiers fighting in Europe during World War Two.
+This huge award-winning book tells the story of Māori soldiers fighting in Europe during World War Two.